-- Carita Harrell, at Carita.Harrell@asu.edu or 480-727-6137 - Kim Danielson, at shesc.grad@asu.edu or 480-965-6215 - Stefanie Bobar, at shesc.undergrad@asu.edu or 480-965-6215 - Maile Canlas, at shesc.undergrad@asu.edu or 480-965-6215 - Wondra Lee, at shesc.undergrad@asu.edu or 480-965-6215 - Elissa Shapiro, at shesc.undergrad@asu.edu or 480-965-6215
+- Rebecca Cady, Graduate Academic Success Coordinator, at shesc.grad@asu.edu or 480-965-6215 - Carita Harrell, Assistant Director of Academic Services, at Carita.
+Harrell@asu.edu or 480-727-6137 - Stefanie Bobar, Academic Success Advising Coordinator Sr, at shesc.undergrad@asu.edu or 480-965-6215 - Maile Canlas, Academic Success Specialist, at sheec.undergrad@asu.edu or 480-965-6215 - Wondra Lee, Academic Success Advisor Sr, at sheec.undergrad@asu.edu or 480-965-6215 - Elissa Shapiro, Academic Success Specialist, at shesc.undergrad@asu.edu or 480-965-6215

-As a graduate student, you need to proactively seek a faculty supervisor in your first semester to help you develop an appropriate Interactive Plan of Study (see below).
+As a graduate student, you need to proactively seek a faculty supervisor in your first semester to help you develop an appropriate Interactive Plan of Study.
 Your supervisor must be a member of the graduate faculty for your program, which you can verify in the online listings.
 Faculty members who serve as the head of each approach and degree program serve on the school's Graduate and Undergraduate Committee (GUC).
 If you have questions about any aspect of the program, you are welcome to bring those concerns to the appropriate members of the GUC.